backdrop-contrib/bee/docs/Usage.md

  Specify a release tag or one of the following keywords:
   - 'dev' (download the dev version from the default branch.)
   - 'branch' (download the dev version from an alternative branch.
-Specified with
+Specified with `:branch_name`.)
   - 'select' (a list of valid options will be offered including dev and all releases that are not draft.
 Latest and pre-releases will be labelled.)

  If 'branch' is entered for release, then the name of an alternative branch can be entered with this option.
 It is ignored otherwise.